privcount/privcount/doc/CounterDefinitions.markdown

 Inbound data is sent to the client, typically from an Exit.
 Inbound Bytes are read from the Exit's edge connection, and written to Inbound cells.

+### Initial/Subsequent

+Initial streams are the first stream on the circuit.

+Subsequent streams are every other stream on the circuit.

+### IPv4Literal/IPv6Literal/Hostname

+The address sent by the client can be an IPv4 address, IPv6 address, or DNS hostname.

+### IPv4/IPv6

+The IP address resolved by the Exit can be an IPv4 address or IPv6 address.

+### Match/ExactMatch/SuffixMatch

+When collecting a CountList:
+* Country, AS, and Domain lists can be matched exactly (Match or ExactMatch)
+* Domain lists can be matched by any suffix of the domain (SuffixMatch)

+Country uses the remote IP address to look up countries in Tor's geoip files.

+AS uses the remote IP address to look up AS numbers in the CAIDA IPv4 and IPv6 AS prefix databases.

+Domain uses the DNS domain and does a case-insensitive (ExactMatch) or domain component suffix match (SuffixMatch).

 ### Upload Delay Time